Kane Waselenchuk: Middle Seasons 2003–04 to 2005–2006

-Seasons 2008-09 to 2017-18
+Seasons 2008–09 to 2017–18

-In 2008-09, Waselenchuk went 49-1, with the only loss to Alvaro Beltran in the semi-finals of the California Open in January 2009.
-He regained the US Open title - his fourth, although did lose some games on the road to the final, including two in a tie-breaker win over Beltran.
+In 2008–09, Waselenchuk went 49–1, with the only loss to Álvaro Beltrán in the semi-finals of the California Open in January 2009.
+He regained the US Open title – his fourth, although did lose some games on the road to the final, including two in a tie-breaker win over Beltran.
 Waselenchuk finishes as the #1 IRT player for the fourth time, although he did miss three events.

-Waselenchuk won 9 of the 10 IRT events in the 2009-10 season - defeating Jack Huczek in six finals and Rocky Carson in two, and Ben Croft in another.
+Waselenchuk won 9 of the 10 IRT events in the 2009–10 season – defeating Jack Huczek in six finals and Rocky Carson in two, and Ben Croft in another.
 He won 102 games and lost only 3, and did not face a tie-breaking 5th game in any match.
 The only tournament Waselenchuk did not win was one he missed due to illness.
 In October, he won his 5th US Open title setting a new mark for most US Open titles by a man, passing Sudsy Monchik's 4 titles, and did not lose a game in winning the title.

-In 2010-11, Waslenchuk won 12 IRT events, including a 6th US Open victory.
-He played Mexican Alvaro Beltran in that final, and Beltran won the first game, which was the first time Waselenchuk had lost a game in a US Open final.
+In 2010–11, Waslenchuk won 12 IRT events, including a 6th US Open victory.
+He played Mexican Álvaro Beltrán in that final, and Beltran won the first game, which was the first time Waselenchuk had lost a game in a US Open final.
 Waselenchuk entered the 2011 New York City Pro-Am, but withdrew due to illness prior to his semi-final with Jack Huczek.

-Waselenchuk won nine tournaments in each of the 2011–12 and 2012-13 IRT seasons, including his 7th and 8th US Open, which is the most by any player.
-His only loss in 2012-13 came in the Denver Pro-Am, when he hurt his knee in the final against Rocky Carson and had to retire after the third game, with Carson leading 2-1.
+Waselenchuk won nine tournaments in each of the 2011–12 and 2012–13 IRT seasons, including his 7th and 8th US Open, which is the most by any player.
+His only loss in 2012–13 came in the Denver Pro-Am, when he hurt his knee in the final against Rocky Carson and had to retire after the third game, with Carson leading 2–1.

-Waselenchuk won eight of the nine IRT tournaments he entered in the 2013-14 season.
-The loss came against Jose Rojas in the semi-finals of the Kansas City Pro-Am - the first IRT tournament of the season.
+Waselenchuk won eight of the nine IRT tournaments he entered in the 2013–14 season.
+The loss came against Jose Rojas in the semi-finals of the Kansas City Pro-Am – the first IRT tournament of the season.
 He then won his 9th US Open, which set the career IRT tournament wins record.
 But in doing so he was injured, and missed the next two IRT events as a result.
 Upon his return, Waselenechuk won out the rest of the season: seven straight tournaments.